pogn-protocol/pogngamesandbox/README.md

 The pognServer console will extend either the [base](https://github.com/pogn-protocol/pogngamesandbox/blob/master/src/utils/baseGame.js) or the [turnBased](https://github.com/pogn-protocol/pogngamesandbox/blob/master/src/utils/turnBasedGame.js) (turnBased extends base) game class thus providing the gameplay framework chosen by the user before they hit the run button on the pogngamesandbox main gui.

+Remember then there are base methods and properties avaiable, implict, that the user will choose before runtime.

 The gameSandbox expects a nodejs export syntax like this: ```module.exports = RockPaperScissors;```

+The game server file should return msgs in this format:

+``return {
+  gameAction: "roundCompleted",
+  ...this.getGameDetails(),
+  winner: this.winner,
+  private: { yourChoice },
+};```

 ## Examples